midearth-labs/web-agent-protocol/v0/announcement.md

 ---

 **About the Author:**
-I'm the Lead Developer and Co-Founder at MidEarth Labs, building open-source frameworks for rapid AI-based software prototyping.
+I'm Oladipo Fasoro, the Lead Developer and Co-Founder at MidEarth Labs, building open-source frameworks for rapid AI-based software prototyping.
 After 12+ years in software engineering (including time at AWS working on systems serving millions), I'm focused on making AI practical and safe for real-world applications.

-Connect with me on [LinkedIn](https://linkedin.com) | Follow the project on [GitHub](https://github.com/midearth-labs/web-agent-protocol)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/dfasoro/) | Follow the project on [GitHub](https://github.com/midearth-labs/web-agent-protocol)